Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 How to Make Strawberry Buttercream Frosting from Real Berries

-Step 1: Make a strawberry reduction
+Step 1: Cook the strawberries into a reduction

-Step 2: Beat the butter
+Step 2: Whip the butter

-Step 3: Add the cooled strawberry puree
+Step 3: Add the cooled strawberry reduction

 Step 4: Add powdered sugar, salt, and vanilla